paulocilasjr/training-material/topics/statistics/tutorials/loris_model/tutorial.md

 - Use a large dataset of immune checkpoint blockade (ICB)-treated and non-ICB-treated patients across 18 solid tumor types, encompassing a wide range of clinical, pathologic and genomic features to build a Machine Learning Model.
-- Build a Machine Learning model using PyCaret in Galaxy.
+- Build a Machine Learning model using Tabular Learner in Galaxy.
 - Evaluate the model for robustness by comparing it with the original LORIS LLR6 model published by Chang et al., 2024.
 time_estimation: 1H
 key_points:
-- Use Galaxy tools to build a model based on LORIS Score model published (Chang et al., 2024).
+- Use Galaxy tools (Tabular learner) to build a model based on LORIS Score model published (Chang et al., 2024).
 - Confirm the robustness of the model by comparing its metrics with the model published by Chang et al., 2024.